jamesmeyer1/EKSKube2IAM/README.md

     name: s3
 ```

-Test that everything is working be executing the command below.
-We have the flag --namespace-restrictions=true so you should not see the buckets until you update the namespaces with the correct IAM role.
+If you execute the command below will you see your buckets?
+Why or why not?
 ```
 kubectl logs s3 --namespace=test
 ```

 ## Namespace Restrictions
-Let's apply a namespace restriction based on the current role.
 By using the flag --namespace-restrictions you can enable a mode in which the roles that pods can assume is restricted by the annotation on the pod's namespace.
-This annotation should be in the form of a json array.
+This annotation should be in the form of a json array and an example is below.
+We will add the role we created earlier now.

 ## Step 11:
 To allow the aws-cli pod specified above to run in the test namespace you should replace the ARN with the S3 role created earlier.
 This file is called namespace.yaml.